 (c) All players, including goalkeepers, in all age classifications except Adults, are required to properly wear a HECC approved helmet as designed by the manufacturer and with no alterations and chin strap properly fastened.

 (Note) HECC certification includes an expiration date on the sticker and a helmet that has an expiration date that has expired is no longer considered certified.
-The player may not wear a helmet that does not have a valid and current certification sticker.
+The player may not wear a helmet that does not have a valid and

 Players in the Adult classification must wear a hockey helmet (including non-HECC approved) with chin strap properly fastened.